pokt-network/pocket-core-deployments/docker-compose/stacks/pocket-validator/README.md

 - Single pocket node validator
 - Grafana/prometheus/loki/cadvisor/alertmanager for monitoring logs/metrics
-- Reverse nginx proxy with basic WAF and certbot certificate generation
+- Reverse nginx proxy and certbot certificate generation
+- Automatic certificate generation

-The purpose is to provide a closest production-ready stack in order to serve traffic for your pocket-validator
+The purpose is to provide a closest production-ready stack in order to serve traffic to your pocket-validator

 We packed basics of security and other configurations.
 Security and server hardening it's up to the responsability of all node runners